Honor Your Work: 15 Tips to Create the Most Professional Photographer Website

 Jumping head-first into the design of your portfolio can lead to a huge migraine.
 First off, you should dedicate some time to research.
 Look at what other photographers are doing and how they present their work, even if you already have a general idea of how you want it to look.
 This will save you a lot of editing time, as you will have a clear guideline to follow.
 On top of that, it might help you identify some must-have features for your photography website that had not crossed your mind beforehand.

 Find the one thing you want users to take away from your site.
-Having a clear focus will allow you to create a professional photographer website with a clear message.
+Having a clear focus is not only key for your website creation but also for your overall chances to become a professional photographer.
 This focus is the essence of who you are and how you want to present your work.
 Are you a landscape photographer with a passion for minimalist compositions?
 A wedding photographer who loves vibrant colors?
 Or maybe a multifaceted artist with a widely diverse portfolio?
 Whoever you are needs to be instantly understood just by taking a look at your website.

 Ready-made templates are the ultimate best friends of people with little to no web design experience.
 They offer a very advanced starting point for your creation process, as all you need to do is add your content.
 Choosing the right photography website template will reduce the time you need to dedicate to this process to an absolute minimum.
 Having been carefully created by design professionals, they allow you to easily reach highly professional results.
 On top of that, they are completely free and fully personalizable.

 Whether you choose to create your professional photographer website from scratch or using a template, you must make it your own.
 The style, color scheme, and overall feeling of the site should perfectly match that of your work.
 One of the best ways to fully personalize your website is to create a photography logo.
 Needless to say, all these elements should be in sync with the guidelines you set for yourself at the beginning.